-Elizabeth Crowe is a fourth-year PhD candidate in the Department of Public Administration and Policy in the School of Public Affairs at American University.
+Elizabeth Crowe is a PhD Candidate in the Department of Public Administration and Policy in the School of Public Affairs at American University.
 She received her Master of Arts from the Department of Economics at American University in 2010.

 Her research includes the role of government programs and private organizations in supporting low-income families in the U.S. Topics include the U.S. safety net, poverty, inequality, and social policy.
 Her teaching includes econometric methods, research methods, microeconomic theory, public policy analysis, and program evaluation.